Skip to Content

 Searching and organizing

-In Google Authenticator, there is no search and organization feature.
-If you have added many accounts, it becomes difficult to find a specific one.
+In Google Authenticator, there is no search and organize feature.
+If you add many accounts, it becomes difficult to find a specific one.
+You can sort accounts by tapping and holding.

-Contrarily, Microsoft Authenticator lets you search for a specific account and rearrange them.
+Microsoft Authenticator lets us search for accounts and rearrange them.

 Winner: Microsoft Authenticator